Amos-Yooupi/GAttention/README.md

-# Dynamic System Prediction using Regional Graph Representation
+# A Deep Learning Architecture for Long-Term Time Series Forecasting of Dynamic Systems

 ## Project Overview